 Every living organism on earth needs some basic things to survive.
-The amount, way, form or kind of these needs vary from organism to organism.
+The amount, way, form, or kind of these needs vary from one organism to another.

 For example, water is a basic need for survival.
 The amount of water a frog needs to survive is not the same as the amount of water a desert cactus plant needs to survive.
 They all need water, but because they are different living organisms, their water needs will be different, even though they both need water to live.